oceanmodeling/fabm-oxypom/ReadMe.md

 The **best way to contribute** is by (1) creating a fork off our repository, (2) committing your changes on your fork and then (3) creating a pull request ("PR") to push your changes back to us.

-To file an issue or to contribute, you are asked to (1) authenticate with an existing identity and (2) to register on the HIFIS GitLab instance and sign in.
+To file an issue or to contribute, you are asked to (1) authenticate with an existing authentication provider and (2) to (one-time) register on the Helmholtz Cloud GitLab instance and (3) sign in.
-When asked, click "Sign in with Helmholtz AAI".
+When asked, click "Sign in with Helmholtz ID".
 On the following page "Login to Helmholtz AAI OAuth2 Authorization Server", search for one of your existing authentication providers (this may be your university, company, ORCID, GitHub, or many others) and provide their login credentials for authorization.
-If you are not already registered on the HIFIS GitLab instance, a confirmation email will be sent to the primary email address registered with your authentication provider.
+If you are not already registered with a Helmholtz ID, a confirmation email will be sent to the primary email address registered with your authentication provider.
 After clicking the confirmation link, you will also be asked to provide a name on this GitLab instance; this will be your nickname.
-Help on this one-time registration process is available from [https://hifis.net/tutorial/2021/06/23/how-to-helmholtz-aai.html](https://hifis.net/tutorial/2021/06/23/how-to-helmholtz-aai.html).
+Help on this one-time registration process is available from [https://hifis.net/doc/helmholtz-cloud/users/getting-started/](https://hifis.net/doc/helmholtz-cloud/users/getting-started/).

 ## Building the package